allindeveloper/nigerianstates-map/README.md

 ## Intro

-This React library provides a visualization to various individual States in the Country of Nigeira
+This React library provides a visualization to various individual States in the Country of Nigeria

 ### Note
 You can check the src/examples from the project directory for assistance.